Jevons paradox: Energy conservation policy

 Jevons warned that fuel efficiency gains tend to increase fuel use.
-However, this does not imply that improved fuel efficiency is worthless if the Jevons effect occurs; higher fuel efficiency enables greater production and a higher material quality of life.
+However, this does not imply that improved fuel efficiency is worthless if the Jevons paradox occurs; higher fuel efficiency enables greater production and a higher material quality of life.
 For example, a more efficient steam engine allowed the cheaper transport of goods and people that contributed to the Industrial Revolution.
 Nonetheless, if the Khazzoom–Brookes postulate is correct, increased fuel efficiency, by itself, will not reduce the rate of depletion of fossil fuels.

-There is considerable debate about whether the Khazzoom-Brookes Postulate is correct, and of the relevance of the Jevons effect to energy conservation policy.
+There is considerable debate about whether the Khazzoom–Brookes Postulate is correct, and of the relevance of the Jevons paradox to energy conservation policy.
 Most governments, environmentalists and NGOs pursue policies that improve efficiency, holding that these policies will lower resource consumption and reduce environmental problems.
 Others, including many environmental economists, doubt this 'efficiency strategy' towards sustainability, and worry that efficiency gains may in fact lead to higher production and consumption.
 They hold that for resource use to fall, efficiency gains should be coupled with other policies that limit resource use.
-However, other environmental economists point out that, while the Jevons effect may occur in some situations, the empirical evidence for its widespread applicability is limited.
+However, other environmental economists argue that, while the Jevons paradox may occur in some situations, the empirical evidence for its widespread applicability is limited.